2 ways to create a partition, in Windows (all versions)

 As you have seen from our guide, creating partitions is easy in Windows.
 You can use the graphical and user-friendly Disk Management tool, but you can also use the DiskPart command-line tool, if you prefer.
 There is no need for any third-party apps because Windows has everything you need.
 Let us know how well they worked for you, in a comment below.

-Discover: Productivity Hardware and Sound System and Security Tutorials Windows
+Discover: Productivity Hardware System and Security Tutorials Windows